Union: Mulvaney comments confirm agency moves meant to cut

 “This administration’s continued assault on federal employees is part of a broader pattern to undermine the government agencies that serve the American people every day,” Hoyer said in a statement.

-Verardo said at least 55 percent of the affected USDA workers — some 330 of them — won’t move.
+Verardo said at least 55% of the affected USDA workers — some 330 of them — won’t move.
 And Laura Dodson, an Economic Research Service employee and union steward, said the USDA’s plans force people who spent years studying agricultural economics to decide between pursuing their careers or uprooting their lives to move to a location that may not be final.

 “Morale has never been lower,” she said.